• Video

 Like any truly transformational initiative, implementing a real-time treasury function is a complex process, that requires careful planning, coordination, and buy-in from stakeholders across the organisation.
 It’s a transformation that lies at the very heart of the organisation and can be an essential one to allow a business to fully meet its strategic aims.

-HSBC and TMI's Real-Time Treasury at Walmart podcast
+Checking out Real-Time Treasury at Walmart

 In this lively episode, Brandy Newhof, Senior Director, Global Treasury, Walmart and Preeti Chaturvedi, Head of Domestic & Emerging Payments, HSBC USA, delve into the concept of real-time treasury and its implications for global businesses.
 Our guests cover everything from changes around 24/7 availability, and instant settlement, looking at how these shifts are revolutionizing traditional treasury practices.
 They also outline the challenges of real-time adoption, including instant payment transaction limits and batch processing reliance.
 Despite the limitations, both companies recognize the potential of real-time solutions to optimize cash management, enhance risk management, and improve operational efficiency.
 Click below to listen.